 - My student is in long-term treatment and/or on psychotropic medication.
 How can I help with the transition to college?

-- Can my student get prescriptions for their ADD/ADHD at CCPH?
+- Can my student get ADHD prescriptions at CCPH?

 How can I support my student?

 - Stay connected.
 Listen to your student.
 Often students simply need to talk about what's going on in their lives and want a familiar, trusted person to listen.